lmas/opensimplex/README.md

 The `master` branch contains the latest code (possibly unstable), with automatic tests running for **Python 3.8, 3.9, 3.10 on Linux, MacOS and Windows**.
+**FreeBSD** is also supported, though it's only locally tested as Github Actions don't offer FreeBSD support.

 Please refer to the [version tags] for the latest stable version.